Señor Wences

 Wenceslao Moreno Centeno (April 17, 1896 – April 20, 1999), known professionally as Señor Wences ([se'ɲoɾ 'wenθes]), was a Spanish ventriloquist and comedian.
 His popularity grew with his frequent television appearances on CBS's The Ed Sullivan Show during the 1950s and 1960s.
 Later, he became popular with another generation of fans on The Muppet Show.

 Early life

 Wenceslao Moreno Centeno was born in Peñaranda de Bracamonte, Salamanca.
 His mother was Josefa Centeno Lavera and his father was Antonio Moreno Ros.
-His mother was born in the province of Salamanca, his father was an immigrant from Northern Italy.
+His mother was born in the province of Salamanca.
 His family on both sides were Roman Catholic.

-At age 15 he learned how to juggle.
+At age 15, he learned how to juggle.
 He then joined a circus act of some friends.

 Throughout his career, he maintained a residence in Salamanca, vacationing there every summer.
 He became one of the benefactors of the Convent of Saint Teresa of Avila (1515–1582) in Alba de Tormes, Salamanca, at which he attended Mass every Sunday when there.
 The street that leads to the convent received the name of Señor Wences while he was alive.
 Several other places in Salamanca and in Castille have streets named for him.